larsid/fogbed/docs/distributed_emulation.md

     Make sure the machines are connected and that the IP addresses and ports are configured according to the experiment script.

+    For the worker `ip` parameter, you can provide an IP address or hostname, and Fogbed will automatically resolve it.

 To run that example, start a service in each worker with:
 ```
 sudo RunWorker -p=5000